 Schools: 1/2 rated good or outstanding

-Set in the heart of the South Downs national park, Petworth has to be the best place to raise a family in Sussex!
+Set in the heart of the South Downs national park, Petworth is an excellent place for raising kids!

 The picturesque market town is a centre for arts and culture, shopping and dining.
 It’s only an hour to London, making ideal for commuters.
 A 30-minute drive in the opposite is the south coast, perfect for long summer days.